 It’s a heads-up as well as bad news for all LG users as Google validated the fact of the glitch in autofocus mode in AR (augmented reality) mode on its ‘Support devices’ page for ARCore, stating officially that all the LG flagships are facing this glitch in AR mode, the Autofocus being incompatible with the mode.

-Zeroing on the software tool in focus that outlaid the information, ARCore is a set of software tools developed by Google that allows it to construct AR experiences for compatible devices, using its three central functionalities to build interaction of AR experiences: Motion Tracking, Environmental Understanding and Light Estimation.
+Zeroing on the software tool in focus that outlaid the information, ARCore is a set of software tools developed by Google that allows it to construct AR experiences for compatible devices, using its three central functionalities to build interaction of AR experiences: Motion Tracking, Environmental Understanding, and Light Estimation.
 This platform is accessible to all devices that want to introduce and reap the benefits of AR technology in their Android apps.

-The list of flagships smartphones that are compatible to ARCore has been updated by Google, wherein it has been mentioned that 4 smartphones aren’t compatible with Autofocus feature in A4 mode, namely: LG V30, LG V35, LG V40, and LG G7, with different versions of these models such as LG G7 Fit, LG G7 One, LG V30+, LG Signature Edition 2018 not supporting ARcore either.
+The list of flagships smartphones that are compatible with ARCore has been updated by Google, wherein it has been mentioned that 4 smartphones aren’t compatible with the Autofocus feature in A4 mode, namely: LG V30, LG V35, LG V40, and LG G7, with different versions of these models such as LG G7 Fit, LG G7 One, LG V30+, LG Signature Edition 2018 not supporting ARcore either.

 Although an official word from LG is yet to come out, the problem seems to be a software glitch that will be attended to and fixed efficiently by the company soon enough.
 On a positive note, LG has geared up for future big announcements, including a 5G smartphone to unveil at MWC 2019.
 One can be fairly certain that this Autofocus bug will be fixed before the mega event.